Hong Kong film on pro-democracy protests creates buzz in Taiwan | DW | 02.03.2022

 The film captured several episodes of fierce clashes between protesters and Hong Kong police, including the storming of the legislative council, the Yuen Long attack on July 21, the Prince Edward MTR station attack on August 31, and the siege of the Hong Kong Polytechnic University.

-Some Hong Kongers in Taiwan who personally took part in some of the protests said their immediate reaction after watching the film was "fury," as they were reminded of the police's often violent treatment of protesters throughout the months-long protests.
+Some Hong Kongers in Taiwan, who took part in some of the protests, said their immediate reaction after watching the film was "fury," as they were reminded of the police's often violent treatment of protesters throughout the monthslong protests.

 "I thought I was going to be crying a lot but I think right after the movie began, I was very angry the whole time," said Kacey Wong, an exiled Hong Kong artist in Taiwan.